FriedrichAlvarez/WIE-are-Makers-RobotCars/Challenges.md

 >
 > Do **not** invent new pins or names—reuse your lesson templates so your code stays consistent.
 Here is all the **Arduino Text code** that you will need to incorporate the **Servo Motors** and **Ultrasonic Sensor** from Lessons 1 and 2.

+MAKE SURE you do not change the pin assignments
 ### Arduino Sweep Code (Using Servo Library)
 This code uses the built-in Servo.h library: